 As the Community continues to grow, the SRPMIC Public Works Department, with support from SRPMIC Council, makes it a priority to continually work to improve your water infrastructure and facilities.
-In 2022, a new 6-inch water main installed on Fraser Dr. and Xma Uunye.

 WHERE DOES OUR WATER COME FROM?

 Your primary water comes from one (1) ground water source and City of Mesa's water as a backup water source.